Spectral properties of substitutions on compact alphabets: Substitutions on compact alphabets

-For finite alphabets, the existence of a bi-infinite fixed point is guaranteed i.e, $x\in X_{\varrho}$ such that $\varrho^{p}(x)=x$ for some power $p\in\mathbb{N}$, which is convenient for diffraction.
+For finite alphabets, the existence of a bi-infinite fixed point (of some power of the substitution) is guaranteed.
+That is, there is always some $x\in X_\sub$ such that $\sub^{p}(x)=x$ for some power $p\in\mathbb{N}$, which is convenient for diffraction.
 This fails in general for infinite alphabets.
-Here, we show that it suffices to consider pseudo-fixed points, as the associated recurrence relations are similar to those for two-sided fixed points.
+Here, we show that for our purposes, it suffices to consider pseudo-fixed points, as the associated recurrence relations are similar to those for two-sided fixed points.
 Pseudo-fixed points can be seen as true fixed points of the corresponding affine substitution; see \cite[Sec.~4.8.1]{BG:book}.

-\begin{prop} Let $\varrho$ be a primitive constant-length substitution on a compact Hausdorff abelian group, such that all the columns are group translations.
-Then there exists another such substitution $\varrho'$ such that $X_{\sub'} = X_\sub$ and $\sub'$ admits a pseudo-fixed point in $X_\sub$. \end{prop}
+\begin{prop} Let $\sub$ be a primitive constant-length substitution on a compact Hausdorff abelian group, such that all the columns are group translations.
+Then there exists another such substitution $\sub'$ such that $X_{\sub'} = X_\sub$ and $\sub'$ admits a pseudo-fixed point in $X_\sub$. \end{prop}